danyatingshen/ImageSeg/README.md

 We can also rethink the function/purpose of our program.
 What if we searched for audio snippets within a larger audio file?
 What if we implemented recursive segmentation: would that mean a quicker, cleaner search?
 There are a number of ways we can improve and expand upon our program as it stands and a number of ways we can rethink its overall function while keeping it conceptually consistent.

 						TO USE OUR PROGRAM

-We had to place our "interface" application file with our Google application files, since our "interface" application will need those Google extension files.
-Moreover, for the "key_thing.json" file that authenticates to our API, we will email Hoyle personally.
-Make sure to place the .json file next to the interface application file.
+All files pertaining to the interface application need to be in the same folder as all Google application files.
+To authenticate to our API, you must use our specific .json key.
+Make sure to place the .json file with the interface application files.

-We affirm that we have adhered to the Honor Code on this assignment.
+###### We affirm that we have adhered to the Honor Code on this assignment.
-Sam Fertig
+	- Sam Fertig
-Alex Jensen
+	- Alex Jensen
-Eunjun Choo
+	- Eunjun Choo
-Amanda Shen
+	- Amanda Shen

 							Works Cited
 “Cloud Vision.”
 Google Cloud, Google, cloud.google.com/vision/.

 Esterhuizen, Dewald.
 “C# How to: Image Edge Detection.”
 Software by Default, 30 June 2013, softwarebydefault.com/2013/05/11/image-edge-detection/.

 “C# Edge Detection.”
 Instructables, Instructables, 8 Oct.
 2017, www.instructables.com/id/c-Edge-Detection/.
 Ratz, Arthur V. “Implementing K-Means Image Segmentation Algorithm.”
 CodeProject, CodeProject, 29 Aug.
 2017, www.codeproject.com/Articles/1203227/Implementing-K-Means-Image-Segmentation-Algorithm.